AdobeDocs/uxp-indesign/src/pages/scripts/tutorials/arguments/index.md

 Arguments cannot be passed from the InDesign application directly.
 We can pass arguments to a script directly using InDesign Server only.

 ## Passing Arguments to InDesign Server
-You can pass arguments to InDesign Server through the sampleclient.
+You can pass arguments to InDesign Server through the `sampleclient`.

 Specify all the necessary information, such as the port number, script name, and arguments.
-Pass the arguments as a string where the = sign separates the key and the value.
+Pass the arguments as a string where the `=` sign separates the key and the value.
 The `script.args` API returns an array of strings where the elements are the key/value pairs of arguments specified while executing the script.
 Here’s an example:

 **Command to Pass Arguments to IDS Scripts**
 ```